allanNAIT/allanNAIT.github.io/cpsc1012/01-intro-to-programming/coding-standards.md

 The structure of your code must be such that it is easily read by humans.
 There are basically three rules you will follow in this class:

 ### Indentation
 All code will be correctly indented.
-This is normally not a problem if you let Visual Studio (IDE or Code) work for you.
+This is normally not a problem if you let Visual Studio work for you.
 Each block level, inside the curly braces, {…}, will be indented (normally 4 spaces, or a tab).

 ### Whitesapce
 Excessive whitespace, i.e., blank lines, do two things: